Buffalo Pasta Salad | Backpacking Lunch Recipe

 Protein Boost:

 For the meat-eaters, add a foil pouch or freeze-dried chicken to boost the protein content of the recipe.
 Be aware that foil pouch chicken provides 90 calories per 3 oz pouch at only 30 calories per ounce.
-While freeze-dried chicken provides 170 calories per 3/4 cup serving at 140 calories per ounce.
-Also, remember that the smell from a foil pouch will be harder to conceal than freeze-dried chicken while in bear country.
-You might want to consider dehydrating or freeze-drying chicken at home for a less expensive option.
+In comparison, freeze-dried chicken provides 170 calories per 3/4 cup serving at 140 calories per ounce.
+Also, remember that the smell from a foil pouch will be harder to conceal than freeze-dried chicken in bear country.
+You might want to consider dehydrating or freeze-drying chicken at home for a cheaper option.

 Long-term Shelf Life:

 Another perk of this cold soak backpacking lunch recipe is that the ingredients will remain shelf-stable for months without vacuum sealing.
-It’s a great option for thru-hikers or those of us who like to prepare meals in the offseason and spend our time outside during the summer.
+It’s a great option for thru-hikers or those who like to prepare meals in the offseason and spend their time outside during the summer.
 I hope you enjoy our Buffalo Pasta Salad recipe as much as we do!

 Buffalo Pasta Salad